 Why this chapter matters for UPSC: Chapter 16 is the policy-facing chapter of Class 10 Science — it grounds abstract environmental concepts in India-specific governance debates.
 Questions on Chipko movement, large dams controversy (Narmada), watershed management, forest rights, and river conservation recur across both Prelims and Mains.
 GS3 links include environmental conservation, water resource management, and sustainable development.

 Contemporary hook: India's National Water Mission (under NAPCC) targets 20% improvement in water-use efficiency.
-Meanwhile, the Jal Jeevan Mission (2019) aims to connect every rural household to piped water by 2024 — making sustainable water management not just an ecological but a social justice issue.
+Meanwhile, the Jal Jeevan Mission (JJM, 2019) has connected ~15.82 crore rural households (81.71% coverage, March 2026) to piped tap water — up from just 16.7% in 2019 — making sustainable water management not just an ecological but a social justice issue.
+The original 2024 deadline was extended; universal coverage remains the target.

 PART 1 — Quick Reference Tables